Orville Hungerford: Homestead

 Similarly, in 2016, the National Park Service entered the Norton-Burnham House in Henderson N.Y. into the National Register of Historic Places by relying on the cited architectural reference points of both the Orville Hungerford Homestead and the John Losee House.

 The English ivy-covered Hungerford residence eventually passed to Orville's daughter, Frances E., a spinster, whose estate conveyed it to her niece Helen Hungerford (Mrs. Leland G. Woolworth).
 After Helen died, ownership of the house transferred to her sister Harriet Hungerford, another spinster.
 Harriet had been living next door in her father Marcus Hungerford's house at 330 Washington Street.
 She moved into the Orville Hungerford mansion in 1946 and lived there until her death on October 26, 1956.
 By this time most of the family had moved out of the Watertown area and no one wanted to return.
 The Watertown National Bank bought the property from Harriet's estate and sold it to Joseph Capone, a developer.
-In turn, John R. Burns, purchased the structure and reassembled the house minus the left-wing several blocks away on Flower Avenue West, where it still stands.
+In turn, John R. Burns, purchased the structure and reassembled the house minus the left-wing several blocks away on Flower Avenue West in Watertown, where it still stands.

-As of 2020, the house is in remarkably good shape due to the loving care and modernization efforts of its recent owners, including Ann E. Philipps, Esq.
-At present, the old Hungerford homestead on Washington Avenue is the site of a Best Western Carriage House Inn, attached out back to the original carriage house.
+After the Hungerford stone mansion was moved and rebuilt, the original site on Washington Avenue in Watertown became a hotel known at the Carriage House Inn, later operated under the Best Western brand.